 A few weeks ago I was having my Maker's Mark and decided it was time to do the wax effect they have on their brand using Photoshop.
-After looking for some references I found some references and started creating a wax seal using Illustrator and Photoshop.
+After looking for some references, I found some references and started creating a wax seal using Illustrator and Photoshop.

-So in this tutorial we will create a Wax Seal effect using Adobe Illustrator and Photoshop.
+So in this tutorial, we will create a Wax Seal effect using Adobe Illustrator and Photoshop.
 The whole process is pretty much done using Layer Styles and won't take more than 45 minutes to be achieved.

 Using the Type on Path tool to use one of the circles to add a text following it.
-I added "Approved by Abduzeedo" and "Design-Inspiration-Tutorials".
+I said "Approved by Abduzeedo" and "Design-Inspiration-Tutorials".
 After that for the outer circle use the Warp Tool to distort the circle like the image below.

 Select the outer and the bigger inner circle and then using Pathfinder you subtract the center area to have just the melted wax area.
 Then copy that in Illustrator and paste in Photoshop in a new document.